BitCurb/codesamples/README.md

 BitCurb Ltd.

 The code samples provide you with sample bespoke solution in .Net, which consumes the BitCurb REST API - Crunch (Reconciliation and Filtering).
-In order to stay complient with free demo licence, please refer the Postman folder which provides you with sample collection and demonstrates how to consume the BitCurb REST API.
+In order to stay compliant with free demo licence, please refer the Postman folder which provides you with sample collection and demonstrates how to consume the BitCurb REST API.

 - BitCurb.CodeSamples.Crunch : Console application that consumes BitCurb Crunch (Reconciliation) API.
 Before you start it, please adjust your settings in App.config